Irene Taylor: Personal life

-Probably in the 1930s, Taylor married pianist, crooner and bandleader Seger Ellis.
-She appeared as vocalist on several of her husband's big band recordings during the late 1930s and early 1940s.
-Taylor told the Dallas Times-Herald in 1965: “I was on top of the world when it suddenly ended in 1944.
+Probably in the 1930s, Taylor married pianist, crooner, and bandleader Seger Ellis.
+She appeared as a vocalist on several of her husband's big band recordings during the late 1930s and early 1940s.
+In a 1965 interview with the Dallas Times-Herald, Taylor reflected: "I was on top of the world when it suddenly ended in 1944.
 It was a hard adjustment.
-Not only was my career gone, but I couldn’t even speak for a year without sounding like I had laryngitis.
+Not only was my career gone, but I couldn't even speak for a year without sounding like I had laryngitis.
 I burned all of my scrapbooks, records and everything else that was a link with the past.
-I’m afraid I was very bitter.”
-After World War II, Taylor married Texas businessman Bill Gillett.
-They lived in Dallas, Texas.
-Irene Gillett (Taylor) died on June 24, 1988.
+I'm afraid I was very bitter."
+After World War II, Taylor married Texas businessman Bill Gillett, and the couple settled in Dallas, Texas.
+Irene Gillett (née Taylor) died on June 24, 1988.